 For readers of this column, that truly is no surprise to you is it?

 As I wrote in Disabling America, no handicapped person should be allowed to park in a normal person's spot.
-If I were King, I'd arrest this owner and ...
+That's exactly what this chick's doing because she's got the handicapped hanging placard ...
 Read More about Disabled People are Selfish